sagemath/sagewiki_to_gh-2022-10-10/TentativeConventions.md

 In the git model (see [[http://eagain.net/articles/git-for-computer-scientists/|Git for computer scientists]] for a nice description), there is a history graph (that is, a directed acyclic graph), which contains every change to the sage code together with descriptions of these changes.
 A node in this graph is called a "commit", and in general the history graph only ever grows (gets more nodes/commits).
 A "branch" is just a movable label to a particular point in the history graph.
 We think of a branch as pointing to a particular commit, together with all of its ancestors in the history graph.

+== What is Trac? ==

+Trac is the server that acts as the git repository (it is also refers to the ticket manager).
+The identifier `origin` always refers to Trac.

 == What should I name my branch on Trac? ==

 First, it should be noted that the name of a branch on your computer does not have to match the name of the (corresponding) branch on Trac.
 Git has the ability to keep track of a mapping between local branch names and remote branch names for convenience.
 However, some people prefer to keep the same name for local and remote branches, to avoid confusion.
 Now, the question is: what should you name your remote branches on Trac?